Mayor Backs Proposed Blue-green Networks

 “We want to see social and environmental improvements in addition to fixing Auckland’s infrastructure.
 When we make space for water, we also make space for people and nature,” Mayor Brown said.

-Today, the Mayor and Councillors will agree on whether to progress with the draft Tāmaki Makaurau Recovery Plan; a living document with sections to be released as work programmes are finalised, including ‘Making Space For Water’ and the proposed blue-green networks.
+Today, the Mayor and Councillors agreed to note progress with the development of draft Tāmaki Makaurau Recovery Plan; a living document with sections to be released as work programmes are finalised, including ‘Making Space For Water’ and the proposed blue-green networks.

 “I appreciate that Aucklanders require greater certainty.
 We are doing our best to move at pace, but the flood and storm recovery will be complex and requires engagement with local communities given the scale of activity proposed,” Mayor Brown said.